yoshihikosuzuki/ant-asm-workflow/README.md

 ### 3. Evaluate contigs

-WARN: Only one contig FASTA file to be assessed must be placed for each subdirectory.
-For example, if you wish to evaluate both `*.p_ctg.fasta` and `p_utg.fasta` generated from the same sample with hifiasm, then you need to make a distinct directory for each of them.
+WARN: Only one contig FASTA file to be assessed must be placed under each subdirectory.
+That is, for example, if you wish to evaluate both `*.p_ctg.fasta` and `p_utg.fasta` generated from the same sample with hifiasm, then you need to make a distinct directory for each of them.

 ```bash
 cd 10-contigs/